datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 .. findoutmore:: Variable definition

    There are two ways to define variables that a script can use:
-   The first is by defining environment variables, and passing this environment to the compute job.
+   The first is by defining :term:`environment variable`\s, and passing this environment to the compute job.
    This can be done in the job submission file.
    To set and pass down the job-ID and a lock file in HTCondor, one can supply the following line in the job submission file::